 Residents should lock their trash away, clean their grills, take down their bird feeders and clear other sources of food from around their homes to prevent attracting bears, Van Hoose said.

-Also, she said, despite trending social media posts she’s seen encouraging people to leave water out for wild animals during the drought, the best thing to do is leave the animals alone.
+Also, she said, despite social media posts she’s seen encouraging people to leave water out for wild animals during the drought, the best thing to do is leave the animals alone.

 “Wildlife don’t need our help,” she said.
 “They’ve lived through drought years before, they know where to find resources and we should remove things that … teach them to rely on us for food or water so they’re able to find what they should be eating and drinking naturally.”